 If you’re a Virtual Assistant who charges by the hour then you’ll need a way of recording your time.
 Clients need to know they’re paying solely for the time you spend on their task, and it kinda helps if you know how much to bill them for!
 If you charge by the project then you probably won’t need a time tracker, but if you charge an hourly rate then you will.

-I know that some VAs use expensive all singing, all dancing time trackers but I personally don’t want to spend money on something that I feel is quite a simple objective.
-I don’t mind paying for stuff, but I’m definitely of the opinion that you don’t need paid versions of everything.
+I know that some Virtual Assistants use expensive all-singing, all-dancing time trackers but I personally don’t want to spend money on something that I feel is a simple task.
+I don’t mind paying for tool but I’m definitely of the opinion that you don’t need paid versions of everything.

 But which one to go for?

 Annoyingly, and as with most tools and platforms, there are actually quite a lot of time trackers out there.

 Some do everything except make the tea and others are literally stop clocks – which is what I was looking for when I first started researching which one to use.

 I just wanted to punch out when the phone rang or I went to make coffee, then punch back in when I started work again.

 So which time tracker did I settle on?

 Well, I first used a time tracker called Screeperzone that came with Windows Vista (I know – so old!) and I was really happy with it, but then it disappeared and so I moved to the free version of Toggl.

 What’s Toggl and why do I use it?